Uncut Gems: Legacy

 The A.V.
-Club ranked Uncut Gems as the 92nd-best film of the 2010s.
-In June 2025, the film ranked number 58 on The New York Times list of "The 100 Best Movies of the 21st Century" and number 72 on the "Readers' Choice" edition of the list.
-In July 2025, it ranked number 75 on Rolling Stones list of "The 100 Best Movies of the 21st Century."
+Club ranked Uncut Gems the 92nd-best film of the 2010s.
+In June 2025, The New York Times named it the 58th-best film of the 21st century, and New York Times readers voted it 72nd-best.
+In July 2025, Rolling Stone named it the 75th-best.

-Uncut Gems was a large influence on developing the visual language and camera work in the Pixar film Inside Out 2, and many of its elements were used in the film.
-The film's main characters are personifications of the feelings of Riley, a teenage girl, and Uncut Gems influenced the framing of Anxiety's scenes, particularly when Anxiety takes charge of Riley's brain.
+Uncut Gems influenced the visual language and camera work in the Pixar film Inside Out 2.
+The main characters are personifications of the feelings of Riley, a teenage girl, and Uncut Gems influenced the framing of Anxiety's scenes, particularly when Anxiety takes charge of Riley's brain.

-The film received praise from Diamond District workers for its accurate portrayal of the industry and the high-stress setting, although various workers noted that certain aspects of Howard's character were exaggerated for dramatic effect, including his gambling addiction, his large debts, and his willingness to evade anti-smuggling laws.
-Several real-life industry figures received cameos in the film.
+Diamond District workers praised the accurate portrayal of the industry and high-stress setting, though some said that certain aspects of Howard's character were exaggerated for dramatic effect, including his gambling addiction, his large debts, and his willingness to evade anti-smuggling laws.
+Several real-life industry figures had cameos.

-Uncut Gems was the last feature film by the Safdie brothers before they dissolved their partnership in 2024, although the brothers also collaborated with Sandler on the short film Goldman v.
-Silverman (2020).
-The brothers had previously been working on a follow-up film that also starred Sandler, but Benny dropped out.
-He emphasized that Josh would continue to work on the film and that he had not made significant contributions during pre-production.
-Following the split, Josh turned his attention to a different project, Marty Supreme, starring Timothée Chalamet, and shot a Netflix comedy special with Sandler.
+Uncut Gems was the Safdie brothers' last feature film before they dissolved their partnership in 2024, though they also collaborated with Sandler on the 2020 short film Goldman v.
+Silverman.
+The Safdies worked on a followup film that also starred Sandler, but Benny dropped out.
+He said that Josh would continue to work on the film and that he had not made significant contributions during pre-production.
+After the split, Josh turned his attention to Marty Supreme and shot a Netflix comedy special with Sandler.